 The "Off" command comes in particularly helpful when you need to change the sheets on the bed, and your dog insists that it is now the most fun game they every played to jump on the bed while you are trying to make it.

-How Long Does This Process Take?
+How Long Does This Whole Process Take?

 This process may vary for different dogs depening on how severe their problem behaviors may have been prior to beginning training.
-The length of time can also be greatlly effected by your ability to follow this guide diligently.
+The length of time can also be greatlly affected by your ability to follow this guide diligently.

 While we completely understand that nobody is perfect and sometimes life gets in the way of maintaining consistency in our training regimen, the more consistently you adhere to this plan, the faster you'll be living your best life with your well-mannered dog!